KittyGiraudel/site/_posts/2013-03-14-can-i-afford-a-preprocessor.md

 I think the key word here is **maintainability**.
 You will never ever reach the same level of maintainability without a CSS preprocessor.
 Ever.

-> I think the key word here is maintainability.

 However, you might not need that level of maintainability.
 As [Kaelig](https://twitter.com/kaelig) says in his article [CSS preprocessors: renounce by choice or ignorance?](https://blog.kaelig.fr/post/24877648508/preprocesseurs-css-renoncer-par-choix-ou-par) (_Préprocesseurs CSS, renoncer par choix ou par ignorance?_): if you work on small projects or one-shot websites, you may not need a preprocessor.
 Let’s be realistic for a minute: you won’t update the site everyday, if at all.
 If you ever happen to do so, you can dig into the code without having to use of a preprocessor.

 ## Give CSS what CSS needs